-- Fellows will begin with a three-day policy virtual bootcamp led by Mihir Kshirsagar and Tithi Chattopadhyay.
+- Fellows will begin the fellowship with a three-day virtual policy bootcamp led by Mihir Kshirsagar and Tithi Chattopadhyay.
 The bootcamp will educate students about law and policy, and will feature leading experts as guest speakers in the fields of computer science and policy.
 After the bootcamp, subject to the latest COVID-19 pandemic restrictions, fellows will travel to the host government agencies in different cities that our program has matched them with to spend approximately eight weeks working with the agency.

 - Fellows will be embedded in the agency over the summer and get a real world experience of what it is like to work on cutting edge issues.
-We will also have weekly virtual clinic-style seminars to support the fellows during their internships.
-At the conclusion of the summer, we aim to bring the fellows back for a day long debriefing session at Princeton.
+We will have weekly virtual clinic-style seminars to support the fellows during their internships.
+At the conclusion of the summer, we hope to bring the fellows back for a day long debriefing session at Princeton.

 - The fellowship will provide students with a stipend and funds to defray reasonable travel costs.